Even vegans crave hearty, comforting meals this time of year.

 salt and freshly ground pepper, to taste

 8 to 10 ounces baby spinach or arugula leaves, chopped

 Preheat oven to 400 degrees.
 Have ready a 2-quart round casserole dish, or two deep-dish pie pans.

 Scatter the breadcrumbs evenly over the bottom.
 Set aside.

 Peel and chop the potatoes.
 Place in a large saucepan with enough water to cover.
 (Salt the water, if desired.)

 Bring potatoes to boil, reduce heat to simmer, cover the saucepan, and cook for 20 minutes.
 Drain and transfer potatoes to a large mixing bowl.
 Add soy milk, plus salt and pepper to taste, and mash until fluffy and delicious.
 Cover and set aside.

 While the potatoes are cooking, heat the broth in a large nonstick skillet.
-Add the onion and sauté over medium heat until translucent, adding more broth or water if needed to prevent sticking.
+Add the onion and celery and sauté over medium heat until translucent, adding more broth or water if needed to prevent sticking.
 Add the zucchini and lentils, and bring to a gentle simmer.
 Stir in the wine, soy sauce (or Bragg’s Liquid Aminos), chili sauce, and the seasonings.
 Cook gently for about eight minutes.